-Maps have become an omnipresent tool for interacting with terrain both familiar and alien in aspects of our lives.
+Maps have become an omnipresent tool for interacting with terrain both familiar and alien in various aspects of our lives.
 Navigation is merely the most superficial utilization of cartography.
 We take for granted the semiotic system’s relationship with the space depicted, but every map is an assertion of meaning beyond the purely locative.
 When the layers of historical, cultural and personal references that intersect on the map plane are embedded in the formalist structures of comics, the levels of signification become multiplied—panel borders and topographical borders intersect, the geography of space merges with the geography of the page, and the subjectivity of the illustrated line overlays the objectivity of cartography.
 We often encounter maps in autobiographical comics, where their uses can be as different as the lives they help to illustrate.

+This chapter also interrogates the analysis of maps through examples of practice.
+The relationship between the maps presented here and the text is more oblique than in many of the examples I will discuss, yet the presence of drawn representations of my own prior geographies amongst the pages will nonetheless impact the experience of this book.
+I am aware that those reading these pages may come into contact with some of these maps again, but remediated into different forms in a gallery context.
+Encountering these visuals first within this book may then inform how these maps are later understood when integrated into a different narrative.